danishsshaikh/Pygame-Swastik_Simulator/README.md

 _Project for my 4th Semester Sub -> Computer Graphics_

 To get started with this,
+First

+*Install Python 3.7*

+and when you are done with the python installation

 Open your command prompt and then type